 *This post contains compensated links.
 Find more info in my DISCLAIMER.

-FAQs – Restaurant Locavore Bali
+FAQs – Restaurant Locavore Bali and a Locavore Review

 - Does Locavore offer wine pairings?
 No, but Locavore Ubud offers drink pairings, which are selected to pair with the Locavore menu.
 The drink pairings add approximately $40 per person.